Anup-maurya/Python-Projects/Readme.md

-## 🎯 If you are a beginner, and looking for your first contribution, we are here to help.
+## If you are a beginner, and looking for your first contribution, we are here to help.
 Just create simple python project and add to this repo.
-Make as your PR count🎯 </br>
+Make as your PR count. </br>

 ### 💻 Our repo is open to beginner contributors who want to participate and complete successful PR Request.